Materials-Consortia/OPTIMADE/optimade.md

   (e.g. in a virtual crystal approximation).
 * Requirements:
   * This property is required.
-  * It must be a list of length N times 3, where
+  * It MUST be a list of length N times 3, where
     N is the number of sites in the structure.
   * An entry MAY have multiple sites at the same Cartesian position, which does *not* make the entry invalid (for a relevant use of this, see, e.g., the `assemblies` property).
 * Examples: